raywoo32/proposal-initial-research/(Ruiz J, 2011).md

 0.45h, very efficient, predownloaded on ipad, used Forest app, worked in morning, on vyvanse
 Caveat: workspace set up too 30 minutes! (app updates + distracted by organizational flow)
+TODO: create empty .md file for all TO READ! papers